-I've created even more free sudoku printables, by popular request.
+I've created more free sudoku printables, by popular request.
 The 100 puzzles below are in a large, one-per-page format.
 Choose from easy, medium, hard, or very hard level of difficulty.

 Each sudoku printable page has one zoomed-in puzzle.
 The large puzzle size provides lots of room for you to tag guesses in cells or make notes along the side of the puzzle.
 Anyone with poor vision should find these puzzles easy to see.